-Ongoing employee education is one of the most important defenses against phishing.
-Training in not only the tools (filters, authentication) but also awareness (recognizing malicious links) is imperative for the protection of the organization against phishing.
+Ongoing employee education is one of the most important defenses against these attacks.
+This includes training in not only the tools (filters, authentication) but also awareness (recognizing malicious links and knowing how to report phishing).
+Review the training offerings from Fortinet.

 For advanced security, enterprises should consider a secure email gateway solution.
 FortiMail provides a comprehensive, multilayered approach to address all inbound and outbound email traffic.